AJ McLean: Early life

-McLean was born on January 9, 1978, in West Palm Beach, Florida, to Denise (née Fernandez, now Solis), a hospital worker, author and motivation coach, and Robert Blue “Bob” McLean, a musician.
+McLean was born on January 9, 1978, in West Palm Beach, Florida, to Denise (née Fernandez, now Solis), a hospital worker, author and motivation coach, and Robert Blue "Bob" McLean, a musician.
 Denise is of Cuban-Puerto Rican and German ancestry and Bob is of Scots-Irish and English descent.
 A DNA test described his genetic ancestry as North, West and East European, North African, Nigerian and Ashkenazi Jewish.
 He is an only child.
 He was raised by his mother and grandparents as his parents divorced when he was two years old.
 He rarely saw his father but reunited with him in 1997.
 They have since kept in regular contact following their seventeen-year estrangement.

 Career

 Early career

-He discovered his love for performing and started to pursue a career in acting, dancing, and singing.
-When he was four, McLean began to focus on his love for dance.
+He discovered his love for performing and began pursuing a career in acting, dancing, and singing.
+When he was four, McLean began focusing on his love of dance.
 His mother signed him up for two hours of dance lessons every day.
 He took ballet for four years, jazz, tap, hip hop, rhythm tap, rhythm hip-hop, contemporary, ballroom, salsa, merengue, and gymnastics.
 His mother got him into modeling when he was around five years old, and he was featured in J.C.
 Penney catalogs and runways.
 Aside from that, he took up fencing.
 His grandmother, who was like a second mother to him, taught him piano and took him to auditions while he was growing up.
 At age six, McLean was part of a school play, Snow White and the Seven Dwarfs, in which he played Dopey, at Unity of Delray Beach church and school.
 He also appeared in more traditional musicals such as The Nutcracker, The King and I, and Fiddler on the Roof before the age of 11.
 By age 12, he had performed in 27 classic school plays.

 In addition to singing and acting, he was a serious dance student learning everything from jazz to ballet to hip hop.
 He stated in interviews that "Dancing was really my thing in the early days.
 I wanted to be a dancer way above an actor or a singer."
 When he was 12, he started his first dance troupe and would go to dance competitions, which was a valuable experience even though they didn't win.